Rethinking Arrow--Debreu: A New Framework for Exchange, Time, and Uncertainty: Introduction

 Real-world exchanges also separate the roles of buying and selling.
 Transactions are inherently bilateral: they occur between two parties negotiating terms and quantities, rather than through collective redistribution.
 The ADM's implicit assumption of a pooled tribal distribution system-akin to the split necklace problem-fails to capture the sequential and decentralized nature of actual market interactions.
 In practice, individuals bring goods to the market not for pooling but for specific exchanges, governed by mutually acceptable terms.\\

 Moreover, the quantity exchanged in a transaction is inherently constrained.
-It is determined by the minimum that both parties can support, reflecting their respective limitations.
+It is determined by the minimum of what both parties can support, reflecting their respective limitations.
 This contrasts with theoretical models that emphasize optimal allocations without considering such practical constraints.\\

 Equilibrium is not a pure quantity adjustment process but a dynamic interplay between prices and quantities.
 Individuals do not merely optimize quantities based on given prices; they actively set prices and negotiate quantities in response to their circumstances and opportunities.
 This dynamic adjustment process better reflects how markets operate, with equilibrium emerging from these decentralized interactions.\\